loretoparisi/hf-experiments/README.md

 - summarization - text summarization
 - GENRE - Generative ENtity REtrieval :new:
 - gpt_neo - EleutherAI's replication of the GPT-3 :new:
+- audioseg - Pyannote audio segmentation and speaker diarization
+- colbert - Model is based on ColBERT: Efficient and Effective Passage Search via Contextualized Late Interaction over BERT.
+- luke - LUKE is a RoBERTa model that does named entity recognition, extractive and cloze-style question answering, entity typing, and relation classification.

-and `cache_dir_folder` is the directorty where to cache models files.
+while the `cache_dir_folder` parameter is the directorty where to cache models files.
 See later about this.

 ## How to debug
 To debug the code, without running any experiment